 Stage Left Productions is a performing artist training program founded by Shana Lynch Arthurs and Steven Lovelace, both of whom have spent many years teaching and performing in the local community.
 Our mission is to provide the highest possible training in the performing arts, while simultaneously focusing on the development of each student’s confidence, self-esteem, respect, emotional growth, and skills working and cooperating with others.
 We approach all of our instruction and interaction with students with these goals foremost in our minds.
-The Stage Left Productions Team, which includes Shana Lynch Arthurs, Steven Lovelace, Dave Arthurs, Sio Tepper, Sophia Hurtado and Jonathan Mitchell, looks forward to having an enriching summer along with the young performers and techies.
+The Stage Left Productions Team, which includes Shana Lynch Arthurs, Steven Lovelace, Dave Arthurs, Sarah Eglin, Jonathan Mitchell, and Brooklyn Snyder, looks forward to having an enriching summer along with the young performers and techies.

 Shana, a native Santa Barbaran, offers over twenty years experience as a teacher with students of all ages.
 She is a professional actor as well.
 Shana graduated with honors from UCSB with a Bachelor of Fine Arts in Theatrical Performance and a Masters in Education.
 After 5 years of teaching the 5th/6th grade class at Open Alternative School, Shana chose to teach acting full time.
 Not only did she work for 3½ years as the Dramatic Arts Teacher at Goleta Valley Jr. High (GVJH), she also co-founded Stage Left Productions (SLP) summer camp.
 Currently, she teaches performing arts at Crane Country Day School, and directs Stage Left.
 She has also taught acting in several Santa Barbara County organizations, including Montessori Center School, Open Alternative School, the Music and Arts Conservatory (MAC), Art Works After School Program and Charter School - Home Based Partnership.
 She has taught children's theatre for local and international organizations including Alternative Arts Summer Camp, Santa Barbara Civic Light Opera Youth Theatre Project, Celebration for the Arts, Access Theatre, and Gateways, a Japanese company that teaches children English as a Second Language.
 Finally, she worked as a Dramatic Arts Consultant for the Santa Barbara School District (GVJH & Dos Pueblos High School being her primary focus).
 She is excited to share her love of acting with her students.